Sabrinas Organizing

 Repair the holes on the chairs with wood putty.

 I then sanded the areas that needed a little work, and added wood filler to fill in the holes in the arms of the chairs.
 Let the wood filler dry completely.
 I sanded the putty down a day later and made it smooth with the wood.
-I used fine sandpaper to sand the entire chair (Affiliate Link).
+I used fine sandpaper to sand the entire chair (affiliate).

 Ready to Stain the Chairs.